-No ecological surveys have been submitted with the proposal.
-However, the works are considered to be very low risk to protected species.
+The nature development officer has considered that sufficient ecological information has been provided and has confirmed that no evidence of roosting bats has been recorded.
 Biodiversity enhancements are expected as part of developments and whilst the information submitted with the application states that there are no vegetation or landscaping works proposed, biodiversity enhancement measures would be secured by way of a condition requiring the submission of a landscaping and biodiversity enhancements plan.